devSouvik/Fun-projects/Word_cloud/README.md

 # Word cloud image generator
 This will create a word cloud generated from web scrapping on the topic input by user.
 Users can select background color according to their choice.

+## source of words:

+Words used in the images are gathered from web scrapping of pages from google search

 ## Example

 This image was generated for the keyword "**India**"